gadjet/Window-Door-sensor-Version-5/README.md

 # Window-Door-sensor-Version-5

+# I have found an error in the BOM file for the PCBA, U4 has the wrong LSC part number against it, I will correct the file ASAP

 *** "Window sensor V5.zip" file added with all the files required for PCBA at JLCPCB.com previous files removed.

 Version 5 of the Window/Door sensor project this time with ultra low current consumption and a button input.